csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 4.2 LOCAL SEARCH IN CONTINUOUS SPACES

 In Chapter 2, we explained the distinction between discrete and continuous environments, pointing out that most real-world environments are continuous.
 Yet none of the algorithms we have described (except for first-choice hill climbing and simulated annealing) can handle continuous state and action spaces, because they have infinite branching factors.
-This section provides a _very brief_ introduction to some local search techniques for finding optimal solu- tions in continuous spaces.
+This section provides a _very brief_ introduction to some local search techniques for finding optimal solutions in continuous spaces.
 The literature on this topic is vast; many of the basic techniques